Glenville, Connecticut: Historic district

 The original settlement of Glenville, which was formerly known as "Sherwood's Bridge", was listed on the National Register of Historic Places in 2007 as the Glenville Historic District.
 The district covers 33.9 acre and is the "most comprehensive example of a New England mill village within the Town of Greenwich".
 It "is also historically significant as one of the town's major staging areas of immigrants, predominantly Irish in the 19th century and Polish in the 20th century" and remains "the primary settlement of Poles in the town".
 Further, "[t]he district is architecturally significant because it contains two elaborate examples of mill construction, designed in the Romanesque Revival and a transitional Stick-style/Queen Anne; an excellent example of a Georgian Revival school; and notable examples of domestic and commercial architecture, including a Queen Anne mansion and an Italianate store building."

 Geography

 According to the United States Census Bureau, the CDP has a total area of 0.739 sqmi, all land.

-Attractions
+Community

 The center of Glenville boasts a variety of attractions.
 Notably, the Bendheim Western Greenwich Civic Center is located in the heart of the neighborhood.
 Next to the Civic Center is a baseball diamond and playground.
 There is a large hill above the baseball field that is a popular place for children to sled in the wintertime.

-In addition to the Civic Center, Glenville is home to a number of popular restaurants and stores.
-The neighborhood has a small Stop & Shop supermarket.
-Glenville Pizza, GVille Deli and Rebeccas are three of the most frequently visited dining options in Glenville.
+Education

+As with other parts of the Town of Greenwich, Glenville is in the Greenwich Public Schools school district.
+The district's comprehensive high school is Greenwich High School.